 Northwest Harvest provides food to over 350 food banks all across Washington state.
 Volunteer with your fellow TBT members to spend two hours at their Kent warehouse packaging bulk food for distribution to food bank clients.
 There are tasks for everyone–minimum age is 9 or 3rd grade.

-PJ Library Song & Storytime- Monday, November 4 at 11 AM at the Crossroads Community Center (16000 NE 10th St, Bellevue)
+PJ Library Song & Storytime- Monday, January 13 @11 AM at the Crossroads Community Center (16000 NE 10th St, Bellevue)

 Sponsored by Solomike Early Childhood Center of TBT in partnership with the Jewish Federation of Greater Seattle.

 TBT Movie Night: Royal Wedding- Tuesday, January 14, 6:45 Snack & Schmooze/ 7 PM Movie

 Enjoy a classic movie night at TBT with ‘Royal Wedding.”
 Fred Astaire and Jane Powell star as an American performing duo who travel to London to take part in the singing, dancing, glamour and romance of a Royal Wedding.
 “Royal Wedding” became a landmark musical for featuring Astaire dancing on the walls and ceiling, and for a solo dance of Astaire with a hat rack for a partner.
 Watch the trailer here.

 TefiLAB Shabbat- Saturday, January 18 @ 10:30 AM